-- The information is at least a year old.
+- The information is up to a year old.
 After survey data is processed, reports are released for the largest markets first, on down to the smallest.
-The smallest markets have to wait a year or more to get ratings.
-So if you see a “2018” survey, it is based on data gathered in 2017.
+The smallest markets have to wait months and months to get ratings.

 - The ratings are age- and gender-biased.
 Some groups are more willing to fill out surveys than others.
-If a particular group sends back fewer surveys than Arbitron expects, that group is “over-sampled,” which means fewer people have to represent all the people in that group.
+If a particular group sends back fewer surveys than Nielsen expects, that group is “up-weighted,” which means fewer people have to represent all the people in that group.

 - The methodology is flawed.
 Survey participants are asked to carry a diary with them at all times and immediately record the information whenever they’re within hearing distance of a radio.
 In actual fact, most people fill out their diaries at the end of the day, or more likely, just before they have to send them back.
 What’s worse, all the diaries in a family are usually filled out by the female head of household.